-A. Access Bandwidth Regulation
+A. Access Regulation

-Figure 5 shows an example dual-core Rocket Chip SoC with a BRU instance.
-In this setup, each core has private instruction and data caches, which are connected to a shared bus, through which the rest of the shared memory hierarchy is connected to.
-The BRU module sits between the core's private caches and the shared bus so that it can regulate access to the shared memory.
-Specifically, BRU is connected to the core private TL-C links (see Section II).
+Figure 5 shows an example dual-core Rocket Chip SoC with a BRU.
+In this setup, each core has private instruction and data caches, which are connected to a shared bus, through which the rest of the shared memory hierarchy is connected.
+The BRU sits between the core's private caches and the shared bus so that it can regulate access to the shared memory hierarchy.
+Specifically, the BRU is connected to the core private TL-C links (see Section II).
 In addition, the memory-mapped registers of BRU are accessed through a TL-UL link that is connected to the periphery bus.